KaMuench/neuronales-netz/README.md

 When starting the program the neural network is feed with this coordinates.
 Then the neural network is trained to predict the right class for the input coordinates.

 ## Review of process state
 To follow the training there is a simple GUI window.
-There the coordinates of the test data are displayed coloured according to there class value.
+There the coordinates of the test data are displayed coloured according to their class value.
 (0=blue, red=1)

 The background is divided into 100 * 100 coordinate points.
 Every cycle the neural network is feed with all these background coordinates to predict a class.
 The background coordinates are then coloured according to the outcome, either light blue or orange.
 The better the network can predict the right class, the more the background color around the data coordinates matches the color of these data points.